Introduction

 Note

 To advance personalized health research, biomedical researchers can benefit from having access to a variety of health and related data.
-The challenge however is that data is commonly available at 1) various sources and 2) in multiple formats.
-For instance, health-related data is produced and collected in hospitals; genomics data is generated in sequencing facilities; citizen data is collected via mobile devices, etc. These different data sources most of the time have various formats, meaning that data can be represented in different ways.
+The challenge however is that data is commonly available at 1) various sources and 2) in multiple formats, meaning that data can be represented in different ways.
+For instance, health-related data is produced and collected in hospitals; genomics data is generated in sequencing facilities; citizen data is collected via mobile devices, etc.

 SPHN Semantic Interoperability Strategy